alchemycodelab/javascript-career-track-prerequisites/functions.md

 ### Function Expressions

-Function expression are used as an expression, meaning they can be assigned to variables or passed to other functions.
+Function expressions are used as an expression, meaning they can be assigned to variables or passed to other functions.
 They cannot be called prior to being defined.